lsegg/pokemon-react-practice/README.md

 # Pokemon: a React practice project.

-This is the first React project from The modern React Bootcamp by Colt Steele.
+This is simple small project to practice React-Redux implementation.

 ## Built with 🛠️